|What is cancer? Common cat cancers Symptoms Diagnosis Treatment Prevention|

-- Surgery to remove the tumour and surrounding tissue if possible.
-Sometimes the cancer may be located in a part of the body which makes it impossible to remove.
+- Surgery to remove a tumour and surrounding tissue if possible.
+Sometimes cancer may be located in a part of the body which makes it impossible to remove.
 In which case chemotherapy may be recommended to shrink the cancer.
 This isn’t curative, but it will enable your cat to live longer.

 - Chemotherapy may be recommended after surgery to remove the cancer to kill any cells left behind.

 Chemotherapy may be administered at a specialist veterinary centre.
 It doesn’t cause hair loss in cats but in my experience, did cause our cat to be lethargic and off her food for one to two days after administration.